 As always, before we finish this section of the review, we need to take a look at the Wi-Fi performance.
 Most of the functionality is centered around the Panasonic Image App, so you’ll need it on your smartphone or tablet to make use of all the functionality.
 Besides the usual things like backing up the photos, sharing them on social sites or embedding them with GPS data gathered by your smart device you can also remotely control the LX10.
 It’s not any special kind of functionality, but you’d be surprised how many manufacturers decide not to include it on their cameras at this price point, so we are quite pleased to see it included here.
 It’s also not as limited as on some other cameras and you do gain control of exposure compensation, white balance, ISO or photo styles.
 Well, color us impressed when it comes to LX10 and its handling and usability.
 Panasonic couldn’t do a better job in this regard and they really managed to strike a fine balance between build quality and the right amount of control that should please anyone looking for a compact camera that’s not hard to use, but still, doesn’t chimp out on features just to keep things unnecessary simple.

 As most of Panasonic’s higher quality cameras, the LX10 also comes with company’s proprietary DFD or Depth From Defocus technology along with the 49-point contrast detect AF system.
 Right off the bat, this sounds very promising for autofocus performance and we are happy to say that the LX10 really delivers in this aspect.
-Features-wise, you’ll get all of the most important AF modes like Face Detect/Eye detect, Pinpoint, Custom Multi, 1-Area, 49-area and Tracking.
+Features-wise, you’ll get all of the most important AF modes like Face Detect/Eye detect, Pinpoint, Custom Multi, 1-Area, 49-area, and Tracking.
 We’ll be focusing on Face Detect and Tracking modes because they provide the best showcase of what the camera can do in regards to its autofocus.
 Face Detect mode is best for those situations where you want to leave it on the camera to detect your subject and keep it in focus while the regular Tracking mode requires your input to start the tracking.
 You can either tap on the screen to choose your subject or make sure that your subject is in the center of the frame and then half press the shutter button.
 No matter what method of tracking you decide to use you’ll get a very reliable performance and shots that aren’t in focus will be quite rare.
 Panasonic are still experts in making the most out of contrast detect based AF systems and making them as fast and accurate as possible and they’ve managed to do the same with the LX10.
 The same performance continues in low light, where the overall speed does take a hit, but the impressive accuracy still remains.

 The same can be said for general performance, which is right up there with the best cameras in the class, meaning you’ll never feel that the camera struggles to do anything as it tackles every task with ease and without hesitation.
 The burst rate speed is separated in two modes, AF-S and AF-C. In AF-S the focus is locked at the first frame and in AF-C the camera continuously focuses during the entire duration of the burst.
-The maximum speed for AF-S is 50 fps which drops to 6 fps when the continuous AF is turned on.
+The maximum speed for AF-S is 50 fps which drop to 6 fps when the continuous AF is turned on.
 The 50 fps just does a single burst of 50 frames, so if you need the burst to last longer you’ll have to switch to 9 fps mode.
-Buffer size isn’t particularly impressive if you decide to shoot in RAW, but on the flip side, you can shoot JPEGs as long as your SD card is fast enough and there’s enough memory on it.
-Since this is a compact camera after all, we really can’t ask for a better performance as most of users will be shooting in JPEG anyway.
-Unfortunately, the LX10 under performs in one area and that’s battery life.
+The buffer size isn’t particularly impressive if you decide to shoot in RAW, but on the flip side, you can shoot JPEGs as long as your SD card is fast enough and there’s enough memory on it.
+Since this is a compact camera, after all, we really can’t ask for a better performance as most of the users will be shooting in JPEG anyway.
+Unfortunately, the LX10 underperforms in one area and that’s battery life.
 An endurance of about 260 shots per charge is nothing to write home about and is actually below average when compared to other compact cameras.
 One positive thing is that it can be charged via USB, meaning you can simply bring an external power bank with you and top it up on the go.
 Aside from that slight nuisance with battery life, we are more than happy with the LX10 in regards to its performance.

-If we had to pick one of the major aspect of Panasonic cameras that constantly makes them stand out from the crowd it would have to be their video capabilities.
+If we had to pick one of the major aspects of Panasonic cameras that constantly makes them stand out from the crowd it would have to be their video capabilities.
 In a way, the same can be said about the LX10 when compared to its current competition.
 Firstly, it offers 4K recording, something that is very rare to see on a camera in its class.
 Also, if you want faster frame rate you can always switch to 1080p recording at 60 fps.
 There is one caveat to all of this and that’s the crop mode in which the LX10 records its footage.
 This means that your lens essentially becomes a 36 – 108 mm lens in 4K and 30 – 90 mm lens in 1080p mode.
 We don’t know the reason behind the need for that crop mode, but it’s up to you to decide if you’ll miss the wider field of view or like the increased reach.

 The LX10 is also equipped with some useful features like Focus peaking, Zebras, Post Focus and Focus Stacking.
 There’s also a useful 4K photo mode, which records 60 frames of 4K video and lets you save either one of them as an 8-megapixel photo.
 The quality of those photos isn’t anything special, but it’s a very useful feature to have when you don’t have the time to take the right shot and you need to get it at any cost.
 When it comes to AF in the video, you get all the same modes available when shooting stills, but the performance isn’t as good.
 The DFD technology is clearly optimized to perform at its best when taking photos and that means that it doesn’t give as smooth of a performance in video mode.
 The AF does work, but you should only use it for casual shooting and rely on manual focus for anything more serious.
 The quality of recorded videos is pretty good, no matter if its 4K or 1080p footage.
 It isn’t the best around, but considering that many cameras in this price range don’t even offer 4K recording, it still beats most of the competition for that reason alone.